SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ### MountainCarContinuous-v0

-The mountain car problem is a little bit different in that the number of time steps to plan in order to control the environment is higher.
-To avoid this problem, the parameter to repeat the actions has been set to 3.
-For the shown example, 1 control time step correspond to 3 time steps where the action is maintained.
+The mountain car problem is different in that the number of time steps to plan in order to control the environment is higher.
+To avoid this problem, the parameter to repeat the actions has been set to 5.
+For the shown example, 1 control time step corresponds to 5 time steps where the action is held constant.
 If this trick is not used, the control is not possible, or the computation times become too high.

 The mean costs over 10 runs can be seen in the following figure: